awslabs/aws-az-failure-chaostoolkit/README.md

         - TagKey1: "TagValue1"
 ```

-This action removes subnets belonging to the target AZ in all nodegroup ASGs that are part of the tagged EKS clusters and suspends AZRebalance process if its running.
-Instance failure will affect instances part of the node groups that are in the target AZ that are in pending/running state by stopping normal/spot instances:
+This action removes subnets belonging to the target AZ in all nodegroup ASGs that are part of the tagged EKS clusters and suspends the AZRebalance process if its running.`failure_type` set to `instance` will affect worker nodes that are part of the managed node groups and are in a pending/running state in the target AZ by stopping/terminating normal/spot instances:
 ```yaml
 - type: action
   name: Simulate AZ Failure for EKS Clusters